Undergrads apply for free in October

 How is CMU affected by the executive orders?

-And, while we cannot speculate on the impact of any potential future orders, please know that we will notify the university community should any future orders require action from CMU.
-We will communicate any changes via this webpage and through university-wide email messaging.
+We cannot speculate on the impact of any potential future orders, but please know that we will notify the university community should action be required of us.
+We will communicate changes via this webpage and through university-wide email messaging.

 What is CMU doing about the executive orders?